manuteou/Planning_My_Holidays/README.md

 # Planning_My_Holidays
-Work on web scraping using Scrapy to choose holidays' desination
+Work on web scraping using Scrapy to choose the best holidays' destination!!